bioinfo-pf-curie/mpiSORT/README.md

 The shuffing of the data is done through the Bruck method.
 This method has the advantage of avoiding the shuffle bottleneck (The All2all).
 Bruck is a log(N) method and scale very well for distributed architectures. <br />

-The program makes an intensive use of IO reads cache buffering at the client level.
-The cache size depends of the stripping of your data on the distributed file system.
-The striping tells the number of file servers you want to use and the size of data blocks on each server.
+As the programs use MPI fonctions for reading and writing you can take advantage of a parallel file system.
+To speed-up reading and writing you can set the striping of your data the striping tells the number of file servers you want to use and the size of data blocks on each server.
 You can compare the striping of the file with the mapping process use in Hadoop.
 This is the way your data are distributed among the servers of your file system.
 This kind of optimizations accelerate drastically the IO operations and file management.<br />

 Ordinary softwares (Samtools, Sambamba, Picard,... ) doesn't take into account the underlying distributed file system and low latency interconnexion when MPI does. <br />